oracle/graal/docs/tools/insight/Insight-Manual.md

 ```

 New elements in the [API](https://www.graalvm.org/tools/javadoc/org/graalvm/tools/insight/Insight.html)
-carry associated `@since` tag to describe the minimimal version the associated functionality is available since.
+carry associated `@since` tag to describe the minimal version the associated functionality is available since.

 <!-- ### TODO: